notwaldorf/notwaldorf.github.com/_posts/2015-08-06-styling-the-dome.markdown

 ```

 You can add all sorts of hooks for these kinds of "one-off" custom properties.
-Eventually you might realize that there's too many of them to expose one by one.
+Eventually you will realize that if the thing that should be styled is too generic (the background container of the button) there's waaaaay too many CSS properties to expose one by one.
 In that case, you can use a _mixin_, which is like a bag of properties that should all be applied at once.
 By default this bag is empty, so nothing gets applied when defining the custom element:

 ```css
 .icon {